mdda/mdda.github.io/_posts/AI/2019-08-01-EMNLP-workshop-tracker.md

     Do better preproc on TSV :
       Create list of 'must be nodeable' texts == 'musthave' Split apart alternatives = cells containing ';'
-        (with combinations)  DONE
+        (with combinations)
         Add 'orig' form of text too (for debug) with extra '{}' Uniquify 'uid' by adding _+combo-number on end Annotate 'table-purpose' column somehow == 'table'
+      ^ DONE ^
+      v TODO v
-        - output 'triple with extras' as separate field?
+      Create list of musthave lemmas to ensure all node options have a node Output 'triple with extras' as separate field?

     Run test on MAP ordering metrics to understand number of rankings that are meaningful to MAP scoring (+/- 0.0001, say)